-The Enactment of Recent Tax Reform Could Materially Impact Our Financial Position and Results of Operations for the Period Ending December 31, 2017 and for Subsequent Periods.
+The Enactment of Recent Tax Reform Could Materially Impact Our Financial Position and Results of Operations

-On December 22, 2017, the Tax Cuts and Jobs Act (the "Tax Act") was signed into law.
-The Tax Act made significant changes to the U.S. Tax Code.
-Changes include a reduced corporate tax rate from 35% to 21%, a one-time transition tax on unremitted foreign earnings and profits applicable for our fiscal year ended December 31, 2017, limited tax deductions for interest expense for the period beginning January 1, 2018, and changes to other existing deductions and business-related exclusions in future periods.
-As a result, in the fourth quarter of 2017, we recognized a one-time net tax benefit of approximately \$41.6 million, primarily due to the release of a valuation allowance against U.S. deferred tax assets that we now expect to realize as a result of the change to the U.S. tax law limiting the deductibility of interest expense.
+On December 22, 2017, the Tax Act was signed into law.
+The Tax Act made significant changes to the U.S. tax code.
+Changes include a reduction of the U.S. federal corporate tax rate from 35% to 21%, a one-time transition tax on unremitted foreign earnings and profits applicable for our fiscal year ended December 31, 2017, limitations on tax deductions for interest expense for the period beginning January 1, 2018, and changes to other existing deductions and business-related exclusions in future periods.
+As a result, in the fourth quarter of 2017, we recognized a one-time net tax benefit of approximately \$41.6 million, primarily due to the release of a valuation allowance against U.S. deferred tax assets that we expected to realize as a result of the change to the U.S. tax law limiting the deductibility of interest expense.
 We also incurred charges for the one-time transition tax on our unremitted foreign earnings and profits offset by the anticipated utilization of foreign tax credits.
-We were also required to re-measure our deferred tax assets based on the new U.S. federal tax rate of 21%.
-Our provisional estimates and preliminary view of the impact of the Tax Act are uncertain and may be adjusted in future periods as a result of the ongoing analysis of our tax positions and any new guidance from regulators and other interpretations of the law.
+We were also required to re-measure our deferred tax assets based on the new U.S. federal corporate tax rate of 21%.
+In 2018, we updated our provisional estimate of the impact of the Tax Act, and recorded a \$22.3 million income tax expense to complete the accounting for the impact of the Tax Act, reducing our estimated net tax benefit of \$41.6 million from 2017.
+Our accounting for the impact of the Tax Act is now complete in accordance with SEC staff Accounting Bulletin No. 118 ("SAB 118").
+However, there is uncertainty in the application of many aspects of the Tax Act and additional guidance with respect to the Tax Act may affect our estimates and could have a material impact on our income tax expense.